trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 ``clientInfo``                         Extra information about the client.
 ``clientTags``                         Client tags for selecting resource groups.
 Example: ``abc,xyz`` ``traceToken``                         Trace token for correlating requests across systems.
-``source``                             Source name for the Presto query.
+``source``                             Source name for the Trino query.
 This parameter should be used in
                                        preference to ``ApplicationName``.
 Thus, it takes precedence over ``ApplicationName`` and/or ``applicationNamePrefix``.
 ``applicationNamePrefix``              Prefix to append to any specified ``ApplicationName`` client info
-                                       property, which is used to set the source name for the Presto query if the ``source`` parameter has not been set.
+                                       property, which is used to set the source name for the Trino query if the ``source`` parameter has not been set.
 If neither this property nor ``ApplicationName`` or ``source`` are set, the source name for the query is ``presto-jdbc``.